-1 IN 4 CASES OCCUR AMONG YOUTH BETWEEN AGES 13-24
+1 IN 5 CASES OCCUR AMONG YOUTH BETWEEN AGES 13-24

 Of the 1.2 million people living with HIV in the United States, roughly one in seven does not know their HIV status.
-There are still 50,000 new transmissions each year, with one in four cases occurring among youth between the ages of 13 and 24.
+Approximately 40,000 people are diagnosed with HIV each year, with one in five cases occurring among youth between the ages of 13 and 24.
 Gay and bisexual men and transgender women, particularly of color, continue to bear the biggest burden.

 Why, as we make extraordinary progress in the fight for lesbian, gay, bisexual, transgender, and queer (LGBTQ) equality, are we still dealing with staggering rates of HIV?
 Misinformation, persistent stigma and societal barriers such as discrimination and poverty are some of the main causes.
-Additionally, many people simply don't know how much we've learned about HIV since it first appeared 35 years ago.
+Additionally, many people simply haven't kept up with the current realities of HIV and AIDS.